Eternal-nerd/FREAKY_3D/README.md

 -IMPLEMENT OVERLAY MODES (DEFAULT&MENU to start);

+TODO ASAP: Remove duplicate functions for ui elements.  make a base class that does this, or make thier state ptrs public?

 !
 CONFIG FILES (in /config)
 Config files are comprised of typed objects and typed attributes
 Ex: